Changes to the road and transport network

 The former Tram Routes 8 and 55 have been merged into a new Route 58, which runs from Toorak through South Yarra to Domain, and then along William Street to Parkville and West Coburg.
 At the same time, Route 6 from Glen Iris was extended from Melbourne University to Moreland, to replace Route 8 services on Lygon Street.

-Bus Route 605 will now travel around the works for the new underground station at Domain.
+Bus Route 605 now travels around the Domain Station work site.
 The route now travels along Anderson Streets and Birdwood Avenue into the western end of town, along Queen Street as far as La Trobe Street.

 To build Parkville Station, Grattan Street will be closed between Royal Parade and Leicester Street in late 2017 for approximately four years.